 Well, it can be done and lots of people love it.
 Successful backpacking requires skills and equipment that this site does not address.
 This site is primarily geared toward car camping but you will find a lot of practical backpacking advice mixed in throughout the site.

 If you want to learn about backpacking there are a lot of excellent books, including: How to Survive Your First Trip in the Wild: Backpacking for Beginners

 Float camping is a great way to experience Montana.
 From the wild and scenic Missouri to a wilderness float on the North Fork of the Flathead River there are fantastic opportunities on the major rivers and lakes all across the state.
 There are float camping opportunities for kayakers, canoeists and rafters.

 The type of boat you are in will dictate what type of camping gear you need to take.
-Most kayaks have little if any space or gear and camping in these boats is similar to ultralight backpacking, unless they have a support boat that carries gear for them.
+Most kayaks have little if any space for gear.
+Unless they have a support boat to carry gear for them, camping from a kayak is similar to ultralight backpacking.
 Canoeists can take a fair amount of gear, somewhat more than a backpacker.
-A raft can often take as much gear as a car campers can, allowing for very comfortable float camping.
+A raft can often take as much gear as a car camper can, allowing for very comfortable float camping.

 There are a number of great float camping opportunities in Montana some of which are discussed in depth.
 Although most of our camping advice is aimed at car campers, much of what we discuss can be applied to float camping as well.

 If you want to learn more about float camping in Montana Paddling Montana: A Guide to the State’s Best Rivers is a great place to begin.

 Montana’s wide open spaces and beautiful back roads provide great opportunities for bicycle campers.
 A lot of wind and a lot of hilly terrain, as well as roads with narrow to nonexistent shoulders, can make for some challenging conditions.
 However, the spectacular scenery and open vistas provide great rewards.